 - 1. Day Passes shall generally be available only on Clipper®.
 For Clipper® users, day passes shall be implemented as a daily fare maximum or "cap" for each rider fare category.
 Once the rider has incurred fare equal to the value of the Day Pass, no additional fare shall be charged for the balance of the service day.
 The Youth Day Pass, Senior/Disabled/Medicare Day Pass, and Express Day Pass shall be valid on all VTA operated service except Special Event Express Bus service.
 The Adult Day Pass shall be valid on all VTA operated service except Express Bus and Special Event Express Bus service.
 The Adult Day Pass shall be credited as base fare on Express Bus service but no credit shall be provided on Special Event Express Bus service.
 Paper day passes shall be available only in exchange for Adult or Youth Day Pass Tokens. - 2.
 Light Rail Excursion Passes are not valid on bus service. - 3.
 Monthly Passes shall be valid for unlimited rides from 12:01 a.m. on the first day of the month for which issued until 3:00 a.m. on the first day of the following month.
 The Youth Monthly Pass, Senior/Disabled/Medicare Monthly Pass, and Express Monthly Pass shall be valid on all VTA operated service except Special Event Express Bus service.
-The Adult Monthly Pass shall be valid on all VTA operated service.
-The Adult Monthly Pass shall be valid on all VTA operated service.
-The Adult Monthly Pass Bus service.
-The Adult Monthly Pass Bus service.
-The Adult Monthly Pass Bus service but no credit shall be provided on Special Event Express Bus service. - 4.
-No refunds shall be made for purchased passes.
+The Adult Monthly Pass shall be valid on all VTA operated service except Express Bus and Special Event Express Bus service.
+The Adult Monthly Pass shall be credited as base fare on Express Bus service but no credit shall be provided on Special Event Express Bus service. - No refunds shall be made for purchased passes.
 Lost or stolen Day Passes or Monthly Passes shall not be replaced.